pydota2/pydota2/README.md

 `runs/` directory (subdirectories named by date/time of execution)

 # Acknowledgments
-Much of this code is co-developed with Tim Zaman
+Much of this code is co-developed with Tim Zaman and his work on a Dota2 gRPC service and AI-agent.

 [Tim Zaman](https://github.com/TimZaman)